centarro/commerce-docs/docs/v2/developer-guide/pricing/prices.md

 #### Product prices

 Product prices are associated with individual product variations, not with the parent product entities.
-See [Product informatation structure](../../products/product-information-structure) for an explanation of the differences between products and product variations.
+See [Product information structure](../../products/product-information-structure) for an explanation of the differences between products and product variations.
 Product variations have two price fields:

 * `Price` is a required field; it is the default price value that is transferred to the order when the product variation is added to the cart.
 * `List price` is an optional field that is hidden by default.
 It is meant for display only and is usually crossed out in some way.